samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 An Arcane Study is a place of quiet research that contains one or more desks and bookshelves.

-***Arcane Study Charm.*** After spending a Long Rest in your Bastion, you gain a magical Charm (see “[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) that lasts for 7 days or until you use it.
+***Arcane Study Charm.*** After spending a Long Rest in your Bastion, you gain a magical Charm (see "[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) that lasts for 7 days or until you use it.
 The Charm allows you to cast [Identify](/spells/2619180-identify) without expending a spell slot or using Material components.
 You can’t gain this Charm again while you still have it.

 ***Craft Options.*** When you issue the [Craft](#Craft) order to this facility, choose one of the following options: